apux/apux.github.io/source/2015-04-13-directory-structure-conventions-in-rspec-and-minitest.markdown

 tags: [Ruby, RSpec, Minitest]
 ---

-When we create a new project in Ruby, the basic structure is putting the code in a directory named `lib`.
+When we create a new project in Ruby, the basic structure is a directory named `lib`, where we can put the code.
 We can also add a directory named `test` or `spec` for our testing files.
 That is not mandatory, but it is a convention that we should follow, not only because our directory structure will be more intuitive, but also because the testing frameworks sometimes assume it.
 If we want to use RSpec, the directory name should be `spec`.
-If we prefer Minitest, we are allowed to name it the way we want, but it is common to named it `test` or `spec` as well.
+If we prefer Minitest, we are allowed to name it the way we want, but it is common to name it `test` or `spec` as well.

 ## RSpec